Biotin: A Guide To Side Effects, Benefits For Hair & More

 Biotin for hair growth.

 Thinning hair and hair loss is a very common symptom associated with thyroid problems, which can be remedied with the addition of biotin.
-Even if you don’t have thyroid problems, if you have low levels biotin, it can actually lead to hair loss but thankfully can be reversed through diet, supplementation, or addressing any underlying gut dysfunctions.
+Even if you don’t have thyroid problems, if you have low levels of biotin, it can actually lead to hair loss.
+Thankfully it can be reversed with diet, supplementation, or addressing any underlying gut dysfunctions.
+Additionally, biotin is believed to naturally support healthy hair growth because it is involved in the production of keratin, the main component of hair.
+In one small study, women with thinning hair reported significant regrowth when supplementing with biotin as compared to those given a placebo.
+Biotin supplementation has not been extensively studied for hair growth though, and evidence is limited.

 Biotin for nails.